Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Introduction

 \section{Introduction}

 Machine learning (ML) differs significantly from human learning in practice, both in terms of the learner and the learning method.
 Human learning is generally curriculum-driven, with a training diet of examples that increase in complexity as the learner improves in ability.
 On the other hand, an ML model optimized on data drawn i.i.d.\ from the training distribution (i.e., empirical risk minimization, or ERM) typically learns to perform a task at least as well as when optimized on the same examples presented in a structured manner.
-Curriculum learning \citep{elman1993learning,sanger2002neural,bengio2009curriculum}---the process of training ML models on data that are progressively more difficult to learn---has shown benefits in some settings, particularly for models that are trained on noisy or limited data \citep{wu2020curricula, wang2023efficienttrain}, in models for sequential decision making such as in reinforcement learning \citep{tao2024reverse, zhao2022learning}, and in the post-training of foundation models for mathematical reasoning \citep{zeng2025glm}.
+Curriculum learning \citep{elman1993learning,sanger2002neural,bengio2009curriculum}---the process of training ML models on a structured data regimen, as opposed to random samples---has shown benefits in some settings, particularly for models that are trained on noisy or limited data \citep{wu2020curricula, wang2023efficienttrain}, in models for sequential decision making such as in reinforcement learning \citep{tao2024reverse, zhao2022learning}, and in the post-training of foundation models for mathematical reasoning \citep{zeng2025glm}.
 However, several negative results for curriculum learning temper these successes.
 Curricula have shown no benefit in end performance over ERM on high-quality or very large multi-task datasets \citep{wu2020curricula}, with overparameterized networks \citep{mannelli2024tilting}, and even when training on data that emulates human learning \citep{warstadt-etal-2023-findings}.